314dev/PI/docs/source/extensions/loops.rst

     # Trainer runs the fit loop with your new epoch loop!
     trainer.fit(model)

-Alternatively, for more fine-grained control, use the :meth:`~pytorch_lightning.loops.base.Loop.connect` method:
+Alternatively, for more fine-grained control, use the :meth:`~pi_ml.loops.base.Loop.connect` method:

 .. code-block:: python